andywar65/dxf2vr/README.md

 ### Wagtail backend

 Create a page of the `Dxf2Vr Page` kind.
 You will have to enter a Title and an Intro for the page, and an Equirectangular Image for the background (if none, a default one will be picked).
 Equirectangular images are like those planispheres where Greenland is bigger than Africa.
-You will have to check if you want your Shadows on.
+You will have to check if you want your shadows on and if you want your camera to be able to fly.

 Then load the most important stuff: the DXF file.
 It will be stored in the `media/documents` folder.
 After that, you may create as many Material Gallery items as the layers used in the DXF file.
 Each material needs a Name that must match the layer name (default is `0`), an Image that will be applied to the entity and a Color.
 If the image is a 1x1 meter pattern, check the appropriate box.
 Default color is `white`, but you can use hexadecimal notation (like `#ffffff`) or standard HTML colors.
 Color affects appearance of the image.
 If you don't add materials, elements will be just white.